 What is the closest fish to Hake?

-Cod and haddock are substitute species for Hake.
-Hake has a simple, delicate flavor that combines a trace of salt and the flavor of cream.
+Cod and haddock are substitute species that have a simple, delicate flavor that combines a trace of salt and the flavor of cream.
 The flesh has a delicate texture, and the skin is simple to digest.

 Are there worms in Hake?